munificent/craftinginterpreters/book/evaluating-expressions.md

 <aside name="muffin">

-I don't know, man, *can* you negate a muffin?
+I don't know, *can* you negate a muffin?

 ![A muffin, negated.](image/evaluating-expressions/muffin.png)